|

 bottom.

-Theoretically, this shelter has a fallout protection factor of about 10,000, an initial
+Theoretically, this fallout shelter has a fallout protection factor of about 10,000, an initial

 nuclear radiation protection factor of about 1,000, and a blast protection capability of